Logo

 • Exchange rates between two currencies determine currency strength.

-• Kuwaiti Dinar (KWD) is the strongest currency due to oil wealth.
+• Kuwaiti Dinar (KWD) is the strongest currency in the world due to oil wealth.

 • The Iranian Rial is the weakest currency in the world due to political instability and imposed sanctions.